gudrutis/esc18/floatingpoint/quadsolver.markdown

         }

-2. compute radius and center for a circle given chord and sagita (simplify orientation as in the slides so y0=0)
+2. compute radius and center for a circle given chord and sagitta (simplify orientation as in the slides so y0=0)
 3. use standard circle equation to recompute the value of `xt`.
-See for which value of the sagita the equation _breaks-down_
+See for which value of the sagitta the equation _breaks-down_
 4. use above solutions to recompute the value of `xt` using the "local" circle equation.
-See for which value of the sagita the equation _breaks-down_
+See for which value of the sagitta the equation _breaks-down_

         #include<iostream>
         #include<iomanip>